 With recent times due to COVID and many more of us at home, my friends at Gary Farrell Winery have expanded their offering and recently launched an amazing experience called Sunday Supper.
-The concept is that guests order the wine ahead of time (including 3 wines, a white, red, and dessert wine), receive instructions and beautiful recipes, and each cook their meal ahead of the Sunday Supper.
+The concept is that guests order the wine ahead of time (including 3 wines, a white, red, and dessert wine), receive instructions and beautiful recipes, and each cooks their meal ahead of the Sunday Supper.
 Then when everyone’s dinner is ready, at 5pm PST on the designated Sunday you are joining for you join for a Sunday Supper with the team from Gary Farrell Winery.
 There are four upcoming Sunday Supper’s and they sell out quickly so if this interests you purchase your reservation online here ASAP.

 2014 Bacigalupi Vineyard Chardonnay